The Moth Diaries (film): Plot

-Ernessa confronts Rebecca in the library and presents her with a sharp razor and elaborates on the pleasure of death.
-Another time, Ernessa sings a disturbing nursery rhyme about "The Juniper Tree" then slits her own wrists, causing blood to rain down on her and Rebecca.
-Afterwards, Ernessa and the blood disappear.
+Ernessa confronts Rebecca in the library and presents her with a razor blade, elaborating on the pleasure of death and taunting her about her father's suicide.
+Rebecca insists her memories of her father are happy, but Ernessa sings a disturbing nursery rhyme, "The Juniper Tree", before slitting her own wrists, causing blood to rain down on her and Rebecca.
+When Rebecca opens her eyes, the blood and Ernessa have vanished.

-Rebecca steals the keys to the basement, and after entering, sees an old suitcase with Ernessa's full name written on it.
-From an old diary, Rebecca learns that many years ago Ernessa's father also killed himself, and Ernessa, unable to cope with the grief, took her own life thereafter.
-Rebecca soon learns that Ernessa has wanted Rebecca to kill herself.
+Rebecca steals the keys to the basement, where she finds an old trunk with Ernessa's name written on it, containing soil and a diary with entries dated 1907, in which Ernessa writes of coming to Brangwyn, then a hotel, after her own father's suicide.
+Unable to cope with the grief, she took her own life by cutting her wrists in the bath.
+Rebecca realizes that Ernessa is trying to compel her to kill herself, and that she was Ernessa's target all along.

-Shortly after, Rebecca returns to the basement to discover Ernessa sleeping in the suitcase.
-Rebecca pours kerosene on Ernessa and around the coffin and lights it before Ernessa wakes up.
-Rebecca walks outside to see a fire truck present and her classmates standing around.
-Through a door she sees the ghost of Ernessa, who slowly turns around and walks into the sun before vanishing.

-Knowing the authorities are suspicious of her, Rebecca is certain that Ernessa will not have left any remains.
-During the ride to the police station she pulls a razor blade out of her diary and drops it out of the window, staring blankly into the distance.
+Rebecca pours kerosene over the trunk, the diary, and Ernessa, who is now sleeping inside it, then sets them all on fire.
+Ernessa rises up screaming, but collapses back into the flames.
+Rebecca walks outside as fire trucks arrive, and sees the ghost of Ernessa, who turns and walks out of the building and into the sun before vanishing.
+Though she knows the authorities are suspicious of her, Rebecca is confident that Ernessa will not have left any remains.
+Now free of Ernessa's influence, she takes the razor blade out of her diary and drops it out of the window.